October 18, 2024

 You or Your Healthcare Provider Didn’t Follow Your Health Plan’s Rules

-Reasons a health insurance claim is denied could include your breaking one of the many rules you need to obey.
+Reasons a health insurance claim is denied could include your breaking one of the many rules you need to follow.
 A significant problem may be getting pre-authorization from the insurer before a procedure, test, or scan.
 It’s a tripwire for unaware patients.
 Not getting pre-authorization is a simple way for the insurance company to deny coverage and save money.

 Lack of Payment